 Diana is a senior lecturer in anthropology and luxury.
-She teaches the Sensorial Marketing module to our MBA students as well as the Neuromarketing module in the Postgraduate Diploma - Fashion Tech Innovation.
+She teaches the Sensorial Marketing module to our MBA students as well as the Neuromarketing module in the MBA Fashion Technology course.

 Peter Jeun Ho Tsang

-Peter is the founder and writer of our entire Fashion Tech Innovation program and its’ concomitant Fashion Tech Innovation Lab and Makerspace.
+Peter is the founder and writer of our entire Fashion Technology program and its’ concomitant Fashion Tech Innovation Lab and Makerspace.
 He also lectures in our other undergraduate and postgraduate programs on the subjects of business, product development and innovation.

 Peter has entrepreneurship in his bloodstream.
 He is the founder of the fashion technology studio Beyond Form, which works with innovative brands to advise on strategy, innovation deployment and product development.
 His own retail-cum-lab concept, “The Dandy Lab”, was nominated for several awards including ‘Best New Retail Concept’ WGSN Futures 2016 and was commended by Internet Retailing 2015 for ‘The Digital Store Award’.
 Peter also regularly speaks at conferences about the future of fashion and technology including: WGSN Futures, Decoded Fashion and RBTE.